“He’s brilliant – careful in his approach, yet practical and thorough. Easy to work with, likeable and knowledgeable.”

 Adam has a broad public law practice and acts regularly for both claimants and defendant public bodies.
 Examples of his recent work include:

 - Appearing on behalf of claimants in challenges to local authority age assessments, both at permission stage in the Administrative Court and in substantive Upper Tribunal proceedings, including a four-day fact-finding hearing.

-- Representing a local authority in defending an application for judicial review following a decision to close a day centre for adults with learning disabilities (with Jenni Richards QC).
+- R (AA) v Rotherham MBC EWHC 3529 (Admin): Judicial review of a decision to close a day centre for adults with learning disabilities (with Jenni Richards QC).

-- A wide range of cases in education law, including advising on potential applications for judicial review, appearing before the First-Tier Tribunal in special educational needs appeals and disability discrimination claims, and advising a university seeking to strike out a damages claim.
+- A wide range of cases in education law, including advising on applications for judicial review, appearing before the First-Tier Tribunal in special educational needs appeals and disability discrimination claims, and advising a university seeking to strike out a damages claim.

 - Appearing regularly in the Court of Protection, instructed by the Official Solicitor, RPRs, NHS bodies, local authorities and family members.
-Adam has particular experience of health and welfare matters and deprivation of liberty challenges under section 21 MCA 2005.
-He has acted in cases covering a wide range of conditions – including Korsakoff’s syndrome, acquired brained injury, dementia and autism – and raising issues including capacity to make decisions around consuming alcohol and the best interests of a couple where both individuals lack capacity to decide where to live.
+He has acted in cases covering a wide range of conditions – including Korsakoff’s syndrome, acquired brained injury, dementia and autism – and raising a variety of capacity and best interests issues.
+His experience includes personal welfare deputyship applications.

 - Acting for the Financial Ombudsman Service in defending applications for judicial review.
-Adam has also advised the FOS on a wide variety of matters, in particular in relation to its jurisdiction to consider certain complaints.
+Adam has also advised the FOS on a wide range of matters, in particular in relation to its jurisdiction to consider certain complaints.

 - While on secondment, advising the Electoral Commission on its statutory powers relating to a range of political finance and electoral regulation issues.